-Once the capital of Himalayan kingdom of Ladakh; Leh is still dominated by the Leh Palace.
+Once the capital of the Himalayan kingdom Ladakh, Leh is still dominated by the Leh Palace.
 The former palace of the royal family of Ladakh, Leh Palace is built in the same style as the Potala Palace in Lhasa, Tibet.
-Buddhist monasteries and study centers like Shanti stupa and Sankar Gompa attract a lot of travellers.
+Buddhist monasteries and study centers like Shanti stupa and Sankar Gompa also attract a lot of travelers.

-Accommodation options are easily available at Leh.
-There are a number of hotels in Ladakh to suit almost every pocket or preference.
-Most of the hotels in Ladakh are family-run establishments, offering personalized services.
-They mostly function during the peak season from July to mid-September.
+Suiting every budget, it is easy to find accommodation in Leh.
+During the peak season between July and September, there are many family run establishments in Leh offering personalized services.
 Budget lodging is available in three main areas: the old town, the newer areas along the Fort Road, and Changspa village.
 Accommodation options include guesthouses, tourist complexes, hikers’ huts and local paying guest facilities.
 There are also government run tourist bungalows mainly located along the Srinagar-Leh road.

-Leh has a fair number of hotels serving all forms of cuisines.
-Indian delicacies and especially the Kashmiri dishes are popular in Leh.
+Though Leh has restaurants serving all kinds of cuisines, Kashmiri dishes are the most popular in Leh.
 Tibetan as well as western cuisines are easily available.
-Tibetan dishes that include momos or steamed dumplings stuffed with meat or vegetables, and thukpa, a thick soup with vegetables that provides a complete meal are a rage among tourists.
-Home-grown potatoes, pumpkins, and beans are cooked in a variety of different ways and accompany meat dishes.
+Tibetan dishes that include momos or steamed dumplings stuffed with meat or vegetables and thukpa, a thick soup with vegetables that provides a complete meal are a rage among tourists.
+Home-grown potatoes, pumpkins, and beans are cooked in a variety of ways and accompany meat dishes.
 There are also several bakeries that sell fresh cakes, pastries, cookies and breads.